PringlesGang/simplex-iterator-program/README.md

 Print out LaTeX code for the current table.

 ### `r`: reduce all fractions
-Reduce all fractions in the table---dividing the numerator and denominator by their greatest common divisor.
+Reduce all fractions in the table—dividing the numerator and denominator by their greatest common divisor.

 ### `q`: quit
 Exit the program.